Best Practices (How To Make Great Content)

 What To Write About

-Most websites will have a list of topics that they are currently accepting, ours is listed here under Current Opportunities.
+Most websites will have a list of topics that they are currently accepting.
 If you’re not sure it’s always better to ask before you spend four hours writing something that no one needs or that might not be published for months.